Longmire, Washington: Historic District

 The Longmire Historic District comprises the former headquarters district of the park and its chief developed area.
 The district includes 58 contributing buildings and structures, including four structures individually listed on the National Register of Historic Places.
 It is home to the largest concentration of National Park Service Rustic–style structures in the park, and one of the most notable groups of such structures in any U.S. national park.
 The district lies on either side of the Paradise-Nisqually Road, with the Longmire Meadows area on the north side and the park concession and administration facilities on the south side of the road.

-Individually listed structures on the National Register include the Longmire Buildings, a National Historic Landmark comprising the park's former headquarters, the Longmire Cabin, and three comfort stations, L-302, L-303 and L-304.
+Individually listed structures on the National Register include the Longmire Buildings, a National Historic Landmark comprising the park's former headquarters, the Longmire Cabin, and three comfort stations, L-302, L-303 and L-305.
 The district was placed on the National Register of Historic Places on March 13, 1991.
 Longmire is also the location of Mount Rainier's National Park Inn, the Longmire Museum.
 These buildings are constructed in rustic style.
 The National Park Inn is the only accommodation in the park open all year round.
 The Longmire Historic District is in turn part of the Mount Rainier National Historic Landmark District, which encompasses the entire park and which recognizes the park's inventory of Park Service-designed rustic architecture.

 Longmire is the second most popular destination for visitors to Mount Rainier National Park after Paradise.
 Of the more than 1.3 million people who visited the park in 2000, 38% visited Longmire.
 The Cougar Rock Campground is about 2 mi north east of Longmire.
 Longmire is one of the starting points of the Wonderland Trail.

+Nisqually Suspension Bridge

+Located within the boundaries of the Longmire Historic District is the Nisqually Suspension Bridge, considered one of the oldest such spans in the National Park System.
+The historic landmark was originally built for foot traffic in 1911 and rebuilt to accommodate automobiles in 1924.
+The bridge was rebuilt twice, in 1952 and 2005.
+Due to the bridge's age and subsequent state, the overpass was limited to vehicles under 6,000 lb in August 2024.

+The Nisqually Suspension Bridge is the last remaining timber-framed trestle span of its type designed by the National Park System.